Processing and Storage Conditions for Active Yeast

-Process introduction of active dry yeast:
+Process introduction of active yeast:

-The production of active dry yeast uses starch or sugar factory waste honey as raw material, mixed with nitrogen-containing chemical substances such as ammonium sulfate and urea, after disinfection and sterilization, introducing sterile air, culturing at constant temperature, expanding step by step, collecting yeast slime, granulating the yeast slime, and drying in a low-temperature boiling drying bed or fluidized drying bed to obtain the finished product, which is vacuum-packed with aluminum-plastic film into 500 g/pack, 100 g/pack, 30 g/pack, 10 g/pack and other specifications and put on the market.
+The production of active yeast uses starch or sugar factory waste honey as raw material, mixed with nitrogen-containing chemical substances such as ammonium sulfate and urea, after disinfection and sterilization, introducing sterile air, culturing at constant temperature, expanding step by step, collecting yeast slime, granulating the yeast slime, and drying in a low-temperature boiling drying bed or fluidized drying bed to obtain the finished product, which is vacuum-packed with aluminum-plastic film into 500 g/pack, 100 g/pack, 30 g/pack, 10 g/pack and other specifications and put on the market.
 The shelf life (shelf life) is one to two years. .

 There are two types of yeast on the market: dry yeast and fresh yeast.
 The former is more popular and lasts longer.
 Fresh yeast produces a better quality dough and is therefore often used by artisan bakers and culinary enthusiasts.
 But the disadvantage is that the storage period is too short, generally only 15 days, and it needs to be stored in a low temperature environment of 4-6 degrees.